homyplan/Task_23-RoomDrawAssistant/README.md

 Additinal feartures:

-- transform controllers after insert (rotate, scale)
+- transform controllers after insert (translate, rotate, scale), like for the element
 - snapping to existing wall vertex
 - show popup window on the begining of creation process for user input (width,depth,rotatin,mirror).
 UI according to picture below: